 Works of writing should be 6000 words or less.
 Nonfiction works must include an abstract of 200 words or less.
 Academic papers must adhere to the Chicago Manual of Style.
 All submissions are blind-reviewed so there should be no author-identifying information in the text of the written work, although author’s contact information should be included in the cover sheet as detailed below.
 Although the publication will be in English, we are also interested in texts in translation.

 Visual art submissions must be in digital format with a minimum resolution of 300 DPI and minimum size of 5 x 7 inches.

 Send submissions and inquiries to firstname.lastname@example.org.
 Please include a cover page with your name, departmental affiliation, expected degree and date, telephone number, and email address (this can be in the body of your email).
-We accept multiple submissions, but we ask that you place each submission in a different email message.
-All submissions should be emailed with the subject heading listing the relevant genre (e.g., “nonfiction,” “fiction,” “poetry,” or “art”).
+We accept multiple submissions, but we ask that you place each submission in a different email message with the subject heading listing the relevant genre (e.g., “nonfiction,” “fiction,” “poetry,” or “art”).